This update was posted on 12/23/2018.

 ||24 month and 60 days notice

 When we first considered offering service to users with larger than "Home User" requirements, we realized we

-had to make a major commitment to expanding our system.
-New Air Fiber feeds were installed to key
+had to make a major commitment to expanding our system capacity.
+New gigabit Air Fiber feeds were installed to key

-locations this summer and recently we upgraded to 10 gigabit system routers.
+locations this past summer and recently we upgraded to 10 gigabit system routers.
 Next year our present 3 year

-fiber contract will expire and we plan to upgrade to two multigigabit diverse routed fiber feeds which will facilitate
+fiber contract will expire and we plan to upgrade to two multigigabit diverse routed fiber feeds which will

-inspection (DPI) and have revealed that about 30 of the our "home" users are consuming much more than 140 Gbytes
+inspection (DPI) and have revealed that about 30 of the our "home" users are consuming much more than 140 gigabytes

 per month.
 An analysis of the traffic patterns for these users reveals that they have above 80% flows to Roku